anekix/js/objects/readme.md

 ```

-## how to get multiple instances of the object
+## how to get multiple instances of the object with same flavour

 ```js
 function createUser(name, age , address){